p-adic equidistribution of CM points: Special cycles in Lubin--Tate spaces and in formal groups

 \section{Special cycles in Lubin--Tate spaces and in formal groups}

-\lb{sec4} The goal of the rest of the paper is to establish an intersection multiplicity formula which will imply Proposition \ref{bounded} .
+\lb{sec4} The goal of the rest of the paper is to establish an intersection multiplicity formula that will imply Proposition \ref{bounded}.
 The formal completion of ${\X}$ at a supersingular geometric point admits a purely local description as a Lubin--Tate space $\cM$.
-After introducing some notation, we define the Lubin--Tate spaces and the local analogues of the special cycles of interest in it $\cM$, comparing them to those in $\X$.
-Then we define companion cycles in formal groups.
+After introducing some notation, in this section we define $\cM$ and its collection of special curves, comparing those with the special curves in $\X$.
+Then we define companion cycles in formal groups; the definitions are a special case of those in \cite{li} for CM curves, and are new for vertical curves.